East Victoria Park suburb profile

 East Victoria Park rental market trends

-The rental market in East Victoria Park has experienced growth, with house rents increasing by 11.9% over the past year to $750 per week, while unit rents have seen a 4.3% rise to $600 per week.
-This suburb continues to attract interest due to its vibrant community and proximity to Perth's amenities, making it a desirable location for both renters and investors.
+The rental market in East Victoria Park has experienced moderate growth, with house rents increasing by 7.1% over the past year to $750 per week, while unit rents have risen by 8.3% to $650 per week.
+This suburb continues to attract renters and investors alike, thanks to its vibrant community and proximity to Perth's amenities and transport links.

 Suburbs near East Victoria Park